AdobeDocs/experience-platform.en/help/destinations/catalog/email-marketing/salesforce-marketing-cloud-exact-target.md

 ## Supported identities {#supported-identities}

-Salesforce Marketing Cloud supports the activation of identities described in the table below.
+[!DNL Salesforce Marketing Cloud] supports the activation of identities described in the table below.
 Learn more about [identities](/help/identity-service/namespaces.md).

 |Target Identity|Description|Considerations|
 |---|---|---|